kubernetes/kubernetes/docs/proposals/volumes.md

 #### `chown`, `chmod`, and distributed filesystems

 The success of `chown` and `chmod` operations on distributed filesystems can depend on the configuration of the server hosting the volumes.
+It may not be appropriate to perform chown or chmod operations on some distributed file systems.
 For example, actions taken by root on an NFS client are treated as `nobody` on the server unless the `no_squash_root` setting is enabled for that volume's NFS export.
-We should publish guidance for administrators describing the correct settings to make volumes usable as non-root.
+Enabling `no_squash_root` contradicts Red Hat's security guidance for NFS (as an example), so there will need to be another mechanism that prepares some distributed fs volumes.

+One possibility is that if the server hosting the filesystem is itself a Kubernetes node, a pod could be scheduled onto that node that prepared the volume by setting the ownership, permissions, and SELinux context.

 ### Relabeling volumes with correct SELinux context